Intel Core Ultra 9 Processor 285K vs AMD Ryzen 7 5700X

 Frequently Asked Questions

-Intel Core Ultra 9 Processor 285K excels if you value significantly improved power efficiency compared to 14th gen. AMD Ryzen 7 5700X is better if you prioritize highly efficient 65w tdp design runs cooler than the 5800x.
-Pick based on your budget and daily use.
+Intel Core Ultra 9 Processor 285K is the better choice if you prioritize significantly improved power efficiency compared to 14th gen. AMD Ryzen 7 5700X wins if you value highly efficient 65w tdp design runs cooler than the 5800x.
+Both are rated highly (4.6★ vs 4.8★), so consider your specific needs and budget.

 Affiliate disclosure